CirroBuild/FrostiDocs/docs/develop/insert-data.md

-Applications that intend to insert via SQL programmatically should prefer the [PostgreSQL wire protocol](#postgresql-wire-protocol) as it provides parameterized querys which avoid SQL injection issues.
+Applications that intend to insert via SQL programmatically should prefer the [PostgreSQL wire protocol](#postgresql-wire-protocol) as it provides parameterized queries which avoid SQL injection issues.

 In summary, these are the different options: